ThorstenBr/DAN2on3/README.md

 **Note:**

-* The menu now supports the flexible volume mapping, which is supported by newer firmware: volumes 1 + 2 may be selected from any of the 32 volumes (independently of the SD card).
+* The menu now supports the flexible volume mapping, which is supported by newer firmware of the DAN][ controller (firmware >= [3.0.0](https://github.com/ThorstenBr/Apple2Card/releases)).
+Volumes 1 + 2 may be selected from any of the 32 volumes (independently of the SD card).
-If, however, you are using a DANII controller card with older firmware, then you have to restrict to select volume 1 on SD card 1 and volume 2 on SD card 2 (the menu does not check your firmware version).
+* If, however, you are using a DANII controller card with earlier firmware, then you have to restrict to select volume 1 on SD card 1 and volume 2 on SD card 2 (the menu does not check your firmware version).
 * Apple III SOS volume images of up to 16MB (32767 * 512 bytes) are supported.
 With Apple II ProDOS up to 32MB (65535 * 512 bytes) may be used, however, the larger 32MB images are not properly handled by Apple III SOS (though the file system itself is identical between Apple II ProDOS and Apple /// SOS).